uber/kraken/README.md

 - Lossless cross cluster replication.
 Kraken supports async replication between clusters based on namespace and repo name.
 - Minimal dependency.
 Other than plugable storage, Kraken only depends on DNS.

+Uber has been using Kraken in production since early 2018.
+In our busiest cluster, Kraken distributes 1 million 0-100MB blobs, 600k 100MB-1G blobs, and 100k 1G+ blobs per day.
+At its peak production load, Kraken distributes 20K 100MB-1G blobs under 30 sec with ease.

 - [Design](#design)
 - [Artitecture](#artitecture)